krizdingus/dingus-game-kart/README.md

-# Dingus Kart - 3D Printable Game Boy Cartridge Shell
+# Dingus Game Kart - A 3D Printable Game Boy Cartridge Shell

-Welcome to the Dingus Kart project!
+Welcome to the Dingus Game Kart project.
 This repository contains a 3D printable model of a Game Boy cartridge shell and a Photoshop template for creating custom cartridge labels.
-This project is perfect for retro gaming enthusiasts looking to create custom cartridges for their Game Boy collection!
+This project is perfect for retro gaming enthusiasts looking to create custom cartridges for their Game Boy collection.

 ## Contents